owebster/MS2-Welcome-to-Wales/README.md

 <img src="assets/images/css_validator_pass.png" alt="screenshot of CSS w3 Validation completion checks, passed" width="576" height="360" />

 ### JS
+All Javascript has been passed through https://jshint.com and no errors occured

 ### Known issues
 * Smooth Scrolling for Safari not working for back to top button